lammps/lammps/doc/src/kspace_tild.rst

 ----------

-The *gridsize* keyword overrides the current grid resolution parameter set by the `kspace_style tild` command with new size in distance units.
+The *gridsize* keyword overrides the current grid resolution parameter set by the `kspace_style tild` command with a new size in distance units.
 The grid size determines the mesh grid for the long-range solver.

 ----------